SPACE STUDIES INSTITUTE

 – a life-support system;

 – systems and aids of monitoring and ensuring pressurization, plus a number of other systems and aids.

-Following the list compilation, certain procedures are developed and implemeted to decrease the criticality factor of these components as systems.
-Determination of the necessity and ways of critical component or system redundanacy is the primary measure in this case.
+Following the list compilation, certain procedures are developed and implemented to decrease the criticality factor of these components as systems.
+Determination of the necessity and ways of critical component or system redundancy is the primary measure in this case.